All you need to know about a bill consolidation loan

 Whatever bills you may be struggling with, you can and should rely on DoNotPay to help you deal with them.
 When you use our app, you get an efficient solution completely free of charge.
 We believe that you have the right to get any help you need without going through additional trouble or spending a small fortune.
 That’s why we ask you to take just a few steps:

-- Log in to DoNotPay via a web browser or your iOS device
+- Log in to DoNotPay via a web browser

 - Tell us what bills you need help with